Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/cohort-integration-guide.md

 <figcaption>Configure the add user call by selecting an endpoint, and adding a payload, a value for `$items`, and setting a batch max for the API. </figcaption>
 </figure>

-- **URL Endpoint**: There is a `$listId` placeholder in the URL but it's not required.
+- **URL Endpoint**: There is a `$list_Id` placeholder in the URL but it's not required.
 You can design your API to place this in the payload if you want, for example: "https://your.domain/lists/$listId/add".
 - **API payload that will be sent to the destination**: You can customize and define whether this payload is a batch.
 The important key here is the `$items` variable which is replaced by the contents of _An array of items that replaces the $items variable in the payload_
 This `$items` variable is usually the identifier for every user in a cohort.
 For example, there are 20 new users to add to your existing cohort.
 The Batch object contains a collection (a list of 20 users) so these 20 objects are sent to your endpoint.
 Your payload might look something like this: